TyraNorahO/Phase-1-project/README.md

 #### By Tyra Norah Otieno*

 ## Description
-This web page is about quotes from The famous Kanye West.
+This web page is about a generatedquotes based on an infamous artia

 ## Installation
 You use git clone to be able to download the documents in the GitHub